wp-plugins/buzzsprout-podcasting/readme.txt

 == Installation ==
 1. Download the plugin
-1. Extract into a folder
+2. Extract into a folder
-1. Upload the entire folder to `wp-content/plugins/` directory of your WordPress installation
+3. Upload the entire folder to `wp-content/plugins/` directory of your WordPress installation
-1. Enable it via Plugins panel
+4. Enable it via Plugins panel
-1. Specify the Buzzsprout feed URL you want to retrieve episodes from and other options under Settings->Buzzsprout Podcasting
+5. Specify the Buzzsprout feed URL you want to retrieve episodes from and other options under Settings->Buzzsprout Podcasting

 = Usage =
-1. The Buzzsrpout Podcasting plugin drops a new icon onto your "Upload/Insert" toolbar.
-Click this icon to select the episode you would like to include within your post.
+1. The Buzzsprout Podcasting plugin drops a new option into your "Add Media" window.
+Click the add media icon and then select the "Buzzsprout Podcasting" tab to select the episode you would like to include within your post.
-1. Once you select the episode you would like to include, a shortcode will be added to your post.
+2. Once you select the episode you would like to include, a shortcode will be added to your post.
 You can feel free to move this around, to wherever you would like the episode to appear within your post.

 == Changelog ==

+= 1.2 =
+* Reworked the plugin to adhere to changes to WordPress core when version 3.3.1 was released.
+* Now adds a tab to the media upload Thickbox

 = 1.0.1 =
 * New episodes are now immediately available - prevents RSS cache